sony/nnabla/doc/python/tutorial/graph_converters.rst

     pprint(yy)

-You can see that the converterd network does not contain the batch normalization any more!
+You can see that the converted network does not contain the batch normalization anymore!

 In some cases, we can not fold the batch normalization, but the batch normalization can also be self-folded, i.e., the four parameters: scale,